Clyde Fitch

 William Clyde Fitch (May 2, 1865 – September 4, 1909) was an American dramatist, the most popular writer for the Broadway stage of his time (c.
 1890).

-Biography
+Born in Elmira, New York, and educated at Holderness School (1879–1882) and Amherst College (class of 1886), William Clyde Fitch wrote 62 plays, 36 of them original, ranging from social comedies and farces to melodrama and historical dramas.

-Born in Elmira, New York and educated at Holderness School and Amherst College (class of 1886), William Clyde Fitch wrote over 60 plays, 36 of them original, ranging from social comedies and farces to melodrama and historical dramas.
+Early life and education

-His father, Captain William G. Fitch, a graduate of West Point and Union officer in the Civil War, encouraged his son to become an architect or to engage in a career of business; but his mother, Alice Clark, in whose eyes he could do no wrong, always believed in his artistic talent.
+His father, Captain William Goodwin Fitch, a graduate of West Point and briefly a Union officer in the Civil War before being discharged for disability in 1861, encouraged his son to become an architect or to engage in a career of business; but his mother, Alice Maude Clark, in whose eyes he could do no wrong, always believed in his artistic talent.
+She would frequently visit him at Holderness, and later at Amherst.
 (For her son's final resting place, she hired the architectural firm of Hunt & Hunt to design the sarcophagus set inside an open Tuscan temple at Woodlawn Cemetery in the Bronx.)
-Fitch graduated from Amherst in 1886, where he was a member of Chi Psi fraternity.
-As an undergraduate, according to Brooks Atkinson, "he dazzled his fellow students with his flair for dress and his virtuosity as an amateur actor."